Frank Reys: Early years

 During his apprenticeship Reys rode about 45 winners.
 He began at Cannon Park Racecourse at Cairns, and at other district meetings.
 At a meeting at Gordonvale Reys won his first race riding a horse named Cruedon.
-In the autumn of 1950, Baysure gave him his first win in Brisbane.
+In 1950, Bay Sure gave him his first win in Brisbane.

+Later his apprenticeship was transferred to Gordon Shelley, one of Brisbane's top trainers.

-In his early riding years Reys worked hard to establish himself as a fully fledged jockey without the assistance of anyone but his "boss", Mr. Shelley.
+In his early riding years Reys worked hard to establish himself as a fully fledged jockey without the assistance of anyone but his "boss", Shelley.

 Career

 At the end of his apprenticeship he travelled widely and became one of a few who have ridden over 1000 winners.
 One notable performance was in Queensland when he rode four winners in one afternoon at Cunnamulla.
 He won the Cunnamulla Cup on three occasions.

 In 1955 Reys moved to Sydney.
 He won the Warwick Farm Autumn Handicap on Beaupa and rode three winners in an afternoon at the provincial racecourse Kembla Grange, Wollongong.
 Around 1961 Reys moved from Sydney to Melbourne and had considerable success in both the metropolitan area and at Victorian provincial meetings.

 Among the highlights of his time in Victoria were: